raz121991/Tic-Tac-Toe/README.md

-# Tic Tac Toe Game made in WinForms via C# programming language.
+# Tic Tac Toe Game was made in
+# WinForms using C# programming language.
 The game has 2 different gameplay types:
 Player vs Player- where a player can fight against someone else.
 Player vs Computer- where a player can fight only against the computer AI.